Astros’ Verlander out at least two weeks with forearm strain

 HOUSTON (AP) — Reigning AL Cy Young Award winner Justin Verlander has a strained right forearm and will be shut down for at least two weeks.

-Astros manager Dusty Baker announced the injury after Houston’s 7-6 loss to the Mariners on Sunday.
+Astros manager Dusty Baker announced the injury after Houston’s 7-6 loss to the Mariners on Sunday, saying Verlander would be evaluated after two weeks.

-Baker denied a report that said the injury would end Verlander’s season.
-He said Verlander would be evaluated after two weeks.
+Verlander denied a report that the injury would end his season in a tweet Sunday night.

+“The report that I’m currently missing the rest of the season is not accurate,” he tweeted.
+“There is a forearm strain … I’m hopeful that with some rest it will heal and I’ll be able to return soon.
+Thank you for all the well wishes.”

 The 37-year-old Verlander had groin surgery in March but recovered in time to pitch for the Astros on opening day Friday with the season delayed because of the coronavirus pandemic.